imosudi/noteapp_docker/README.md

 	Ensure that Docker and Docker compose are installed docker -v
 	docker-compose -v
-	Otherwise install docker and docker-compose
+	Otherwise, install docker and docker-compose

 Then run the following commands: